kawalcovid19/silacak/README.md

 # Silacak

-This is a revamp attemp of Silacak app, built using [Next.js](https://nextjs.org/).
+This is a revamp attempt of Silacak app, built using [Next.js](https://nextjs.org/).

 ## Requirement Specifications